johnpaulfernandez/Flickster/README.md

 # Flickster
 **Flickster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.
 Video trailers can also be played using YoutubePlayerView.

-## User Stories

-The following **required** functionality is completed:

-* [X] User can **scroll through current movies** from the Movie Database API
-* [X] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
-* [X] For each movie displayed, user can see the following details:
-  * [X] Title, Poster Image, Overview (Portrait mode)
-  * [X] Title, Backdrop Image, Overview (Landscape mode)

-The following **optional** features are implemented:

-* [X] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [X] Improved the user interface through styling and coloring.

-The following **bonus** features are implemented:

-* [X] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
-* [X] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
-Uses [Heterogenous ListViews](http://guides.codepath.com/android/Implementing-a-Heterogenous-ListView) or [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
-* [X] Allow video trailers to be played in full-screen using the YouTubePlayerView.
-    * [ ] Overlay a play icon for videos that can be played.
-    * [ ] More popular movies should start a separate activity that plays the video immediately.
-    * [X] Less popular videos rely on the detail page should show ratings and a YouTube preview.
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [ ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
-* [] Replaced android-async-http network client with the popular [OkHttp](http://guides.codepath.com/android/Using-OkHttp) networking libraries.

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

--

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: